On the Grade Details page, you can view a student's attempts and grade history, assign and edit a grade, and clear and exempt grades.

 This page also serves as the main location for users with assistive technology such as screen readers.
 All of the information associated with an item appears on the Grade Details page.

-This video explains how to access the Grade Details page.
-You can view a student's attempts and grade history, assign and edit a grade, and clear and exempt grades.
+Video: Viewing Grade Details shows how to view a student's attempts and grade history, assign and edit a grade, and clear and exempt grades.

 - On the Grade Details page in the Attempts tab, select Grade Attempt.